 The NPAC SMS receives the M-SET response indicating whether the serviceProvNPA-NXX object was modified successfully.

-If the LSMS or SOA supports modification of NPA-NXX, perform the next 4 steps:
+If the LSMS or SOA supports modification of NPA-NXX (or if the LSMS or SOA supports XML messaging), perform the next 4 steps:

 If the serviceProvNPA-NXX object was modified, the NPAC SMS sends an M-SET request to all Local SMS(s) accepting downloads for the NPA-NXX for the serviceProvNPA-NXX object.
+For the XML interface, NXMD – NpaNxxModifyDownload.

 The Local SMS(s) respond by sending an M-SET response indicating whether the serviceProvNPA-NXX object was modified successfully.
+For the XML interface, DNLR – DownloadReply.

 If the serviceProvNPA-NXX object was modified, the NPAC SMS sends an M-SET request to all SOA(s) accepting downloads for the NPA-NXX for the serviceProvNPA-NXX object.
+For the XML interface, NXMD – NpaNxxModifyDownload.

 The SOA(s) respond by sending an M-SET response indicating whether the serviceProvNPA-NXX object was modified successfully.
+For the XML interface, DNLR – DownloadReply.

 If the LSMS or SOA does NOT support modification of NPA-NXX, perform the next 8 steps: